[ Log In ]

 If you set at 0/1/1 it will be a ½ step which means you will be sending 400 pulses to the terminal to achieve a full revolution.

-Steps go from full to 1/64th.
-At 1/64th you would have to send 12,800 pulses to the terminals to achieve a full rotation.
+Steps go from half to 1/125th.
+At 1/125th you would have to send 25,000 pulses to the terminals to achieve a full rotation.

-The next table relating to the switches M5, M6, and M7 correspond to the amount of current that the driver will allow, drawn to the motor.
+The next table relating to the switches M1, M2, and M3 correspond to the amount of current that the driver will allow, drawn to the motor.
 The current range is between .9 to 3 amps.
-Dipswitches M4 and M8 are not used.
+Dipswitch M4 is for half or full current during idle.
+If your stepper motor is getting hot while not in use, set this M$ witch to half current to reduce this heat.

 Previously answered questions: